Applied hierarchical modeling in Ecology

 We plan to publish the solutions to some or all the exercises in AHM volume 1,

-but this will likely have to wait until AHM volume 2 is written (which we hope
+but this will likely have to wait until AHM volume 2 is written (which will be the end of 2019).

 For a more dynamical (i.e., more frequently updated) AHM page, see our Google page here:

 Get your copy of the book from Amazon:

 Overview of chapters in volumes 1 and 2 of AHM: